SteinscheisserKarl/ChessBoardFinder/README.md

 python ChessBoardFinder.py pic.jpg --debug --image

-If you have not calibrated your camera you should try (slower but has more chances to find the board): python ChessBoardFinder.py video.mp4 --debug --noundistort --speedup 0
+If you have not calibrated your camera you should try (slower but has more chances to find the board):</br>
+python ChessBoardFinder.py video.mp4 --debug --noundistort --speedup 0

-If you want some padding pixels around the chessboard: python ChessBoardFinder.py video.mp4 --debug  --padding 10
+If you want some padding pixels around the chessboard:</br>
+python ChessBoardFinder.py video.mp4 --debug  --padding 10

 There are some example videos of chessgames at https://files.klaube.net (directory index is enabled) so you could also try: